bright/new-www/content/jobs/rust-developer-1.md

 ## what you will do

 * blockchain protocol development
+* Rust performance optimisation and tuning
+* build live networks like Kusama and Polkadot
-* work on one of the is Substrate’s/ Polkadot/ Kusama module for smart contract
+* work on one of the existing Substrate/Polkadot/Kusama module for smart contract
 * share knowledge with the rest of the team

 ## what we'd like to see